jackyzha0/jackyzha0.github.io/content/thoughts/TCP.md

 Offset 64

 Tracks number of bytes **received**.
 If 1000 bytes are received by a host, it increases the acknowledgement number by 1000 when it sends out a packet in response.

+The flag is set **if the acknowledgement number field contains a valid acknowledgement number**.